MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-seeding-azure-data-box.md

 ## Setup Azure Data Box device(s)

-Once you receive the Azure Data Box device, depending on the Azure Data Box SKU you have ordered, perform the steps in the appropriate sections below to set up and prepare the Data Box device(s) for the DPM Server to identify and transfer the initial backup data.
+Once you receive the Azure Data Box device, depending on the Azure Data Box SKU you've ordered, perform the steps in the appropriate sections below to set up and prepare the Data Box device(s) for the DPM Server to identify and transfer the initial backup data.

 ### Setup Azure Data Box disk